Panasonic Energy India Company Ltd.

 9. Corporate Governance

 As per requirement of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 (hereinafter referred as "Listing Regulations")a separate section on corporate governance practices followed by the Company togetherwith a certificate from the Company Secretary in Practice confirming compliances forms anintegral part of this Report.

-9. Extract of Annual Return
+10. Annual Return

 11. Board Meetings

 Schedules of Board and Committee meetings are prepared and circulatedin advance to the Directors.
 During the year four Board Meetings and four Audit CommitteeMeetings were convened and held.
 The details of which are given in the CorporateGovernance Report.
 The intervening gap between the meetings was within the periodprescribed under the Companies Act 2013 and General Circular No. 11/2020 dated March242020.